-If you thought you could use the Olympic logo in your marketing campaign, think again.
+Think again if you thought you could use the Olympic logo in your marketing campaign.
+Even the Olympics enforce trademark law.

 Other than using the Olympic five-ringed logo, Adweek created a list of trademarked words and phrases to avoid in your content marketing and social media, including: